AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

 ---
-title: Add Comments to a Static Site with Netlify Functions and the GitHub API
+title: Add Comments to a Dev Blog with Netlify Functions and the GitHub API
 description: Comment systems can be a pain to set up, but they don't have to be.
 Learn how to use the GitHub Issues API to create a custom comment system powered by Netlify functions.
 keywords: [comment system, comments, github api, netlify functions]
 categories: [netlify, github, node]
 thumbnail: https://images.unsplash.com/photo-1512626120412-faf41adb4874?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1600&h=900&q=80
 commentsId: 117
-lastUpdated: 2024-02-22
+lastUpdated: 2024-08-15
 ---

-Comment systems are one of the easiest ways to solicit feedback from your readers and to encourage the kinds of civil and respectful discussions for which the internet is so well known.
-But where do you start with adding one to your site?
-There are tons of options to choose from, most of which aren't worth your time.
+Comment systems are one of the easiest ways to collect feedback from your readers and to encourage the kinds of civil and respectful discussions for which the internet is so well known.
+But how do you add comments to a simple static site?
+There are lots of options to choose from these days, but they all come with their drawbacks: privacy concerns, ads, styling and markup that you don't have control over, and so many other problems.

-Fortunately, in the wonderful world of the JAMStack, adding comments to a static site has never been easier.
-In this article, I'll walk you through a simple setup for adding comments to any static site with Netlify functions and the GitHub Issues API.
+Fortunately, there's a much easier option: Using GitHub Issues as a makeshift comment system and then fetching users' comments with a serverless function.
+In this tutorial, I'll show you how to fetch those comments with a simple Netlify Function.
+If you're hosting your blog on Vercel or some other serverless provider, you can use their proprietary offering or even [AWS Lambda](https://aws.amazon.com/lambda/) (which is what nearly all of these platforms use under the hood anyway).

 {% include "toc.md" %}

-## How It Works: Storing Comments in GitHub Issues
+## Concept: Using GitHub as a Comment System

 Rather than storing comments statically in my repo or with a known comment system provider, I use the GitHub Issues API as a makeshift comment system.
-If I want to enable comments for a particular post, I open a new issue in the GitHub repo for my site, jot down the issue number, and assign that to a variable in the post's front-matter block (I author my content in Markdown):
+If I want to enable comments for one of my posts, I open a new issue in the GitHub repository for my site, jot down the issue number, and assign that to a variable in the post's front-matter block (I author my content in Markdown):

 {% raw %}
 ```md {data-file="src/_posts/my-post.md" data-copyable=true}